Writing Tools I Use

 These are the essential writing tools I use and need.
 Without them my writing would be limited.
 There’s one more tool I’m planning to use.
 It’s supposed to help you limit the amount of time you spend on the computer.
 It’s an online tool that suggests you have regular breaks.
 And it shuts down the computer so you have no choice but to take a break.
 I can’t remember the name of it.
 But I’ll do some research to find out.

 What tool do you use to make your writing experience exciting or interesting?
-Please share in the comments box below.
+Please share your thoughts in the comments box below.
 And share the love on Twitter, Facebook, LinkedIn & Google+.